blindFS/vim-taskwarrior/README.md

 vim-taskwarrior
 ===============

+** This repo is forked from the original unmaintained [blindFS/vim-taskwarrior](https://github.com/blindFS/vim-taskwarrior).**

+## Things added since forked

+* Support for native Windows by calling TaskWarrior from WSL (TaskWarrior need to be installed inside WSL).

+## Info from the original repo (modified accordingly)

 _a vim interface for [taskwarrior](https://taskwarrior.org)_

 Taskwarrior is a command-line todo list manager.
 It helps you manage task lists